 The Town's water supply includes renewable water.
 While renewable water is more sustainable in the long run, it's more heavily affected by weather conditions.
 Castle Rock Water has developed a Drought Management Plan to adjust for times of abnormally dry weather and times when there are not sufficient supplies to satisfy typical customer water demands.

-Drought stages will be announced if the community begins experiencing excessively dry weather that could impact renewable water supplies.
-Drought stages are detailed below and will be announced on this webpage above, the homepage of CRgov and the Town's social media platforms.
+Drought stages will be announced if the community begins experiencing excessively dry weather or supply constraints that could impact renewable water supplies.
+Drought stages are detailed below and will be announced on this webpage above, the homepage of CRgov and the Town's social media platforms, at minimum.
+The drought stages will outline specific actions that will be required.

 The drought restrictions apply to all customers, however, specific actions are delineated by need.
 Essential uses for the health and safety of the community were given the highest priority.
 Water uses for existing business (in the form of indoor use) were assigned a second priority.
 Outdoor irrigation, water use for public spaces, and residential and commercial water supplies were assigned lower priorities.